-How Can I Prevent Cable Fault During Installation?
+How Can I Prevent Cable Faults During Installation?

 OUR SOLUTION FOLLOW-UP QUESTION

-You can reduce the risk of cable fault by selecting prefab solutions like ServicePLEX®.
+You can reduce the risk of cable faults by selecting prefab solutions like ServicePLEX®.
 This cable construction features:

 Prefab solutions made of XLPE (thermoset) insulation are designed to better withstand the tugging and pulling required during installation.